mswinson/radiationleak/README.md

 =============

-Radiation Leak is a game I wrote for the Amstrad CPC series of 8bit micros back in the 80s.
+Radiation Leak is a game I wrote for the Amstrad CPC back in the 80s.

 Radiation Leak is basically a clone/inspired by games such as Boulderdash in which the goal is to navigate a cave full of